These homemade vegetable dumplings are quick and easy to make and are much better than take-out.

 I know when you’re busy and have a hectic schedule you may not have an hour to play with a recipe, but the vegetable dumplings can be prepared in advance.

-Follow through all the steps and stop at the boiling step.
+Follow through all the steps up to the boiling step and stop.
 Keep the uncooked dumplings covered with a damp towel for a few hours.
 You can then cook them later in the day when you are ready to serve.
 They only take 3-4 minutes to cook and in less than 12 minutes the dumplings are ready to serve.

 This vegetable dumpling recipe takes about 15 minutes (maybe a little less if your very organized) for the prep.
 All the fresh veggies are added to the chopper/food processor – done.
 Mixing together the sauce only takes a couple of minutes.
-Then just fill the wontons which can take about 10-20 minutes more.
+Then just fill the wontons which can take about another 10-20 minutes.

 I adapted this recipe printed in Stop & Shop’s Savory Magazine.
 This recipe yields approximately 20 dumplings (yield depends on how much filling is added to each wrapper).